nathimel/modals-effcomm/README.md

 This is accomplished by the following steps:

 - Expression generating from the set of meanings
-- Sampling expresions into languages
+- Sampling expressions into languages
 - Use an evolutionary algorithm to estimate the optimal languages
 - Explore the space of possible languages using the same algorithm